Table of Contents Show

 Architecture in Prehistoric Times

 The evolution of architecture begins long before recorded history.
-During prehistoric times, early humans built simple shelters from natural materials — wood, animal hides, and stone.
+During prehistoric times, early humans built simple shelters from natural materials: wood, animal hides, and stone.
 Architecture in prehistoric times progressed from cave dwellings to more permanent structures as communities settled.
 Megalithic monuments such as Stonehenge (c.
 3000 BC) and Göbekli Tepe (c.
 9500 BC) represent early humanity’s ambition to create ceremonial and communal spaces, marking the prehistoric period architecture that laid the groundwork for all subsequent architectural eras.

 Ancient Architecture Styles and Famous Buildings

 The story of ancient architecture truly begins with the great civilizations of Mesopotamia, Egypt, and the Indus Valley, where the first cities and monumental structures were built.
 Mesopotamian ziggurats and Egyptian pyramids, such as the Great Pyramid of Giza, stand as testaments to these ancient architects’ ingenuity and their desire to connect with the divine.
 These ancient famous architecture examples remain among the most recognizable ancient buildings in the world.
+For a broader look at how these early traditions continue to shape design practice, see our overview of influential ancient architectures and their impact on modern design.

 Roman architecture brought innovations such as the arch, the vault, and the dome, enabling the construction of expansive and durable structures like the Colosseum and the Pantheon.
 Among the most important Roman architectural innovations were the widespread use of concrete, the perfected arch-and-dome system, aqueducts, and bridges.
 The Pantheon, in particular, remains a celebrated structure that uses an arch and dome system first perfected in ancient times.
 You can explore a detailed breakdown of these achievements in our guide to top Greek and Roman architectural innovations.